 I‘ve always been interested in making cocktails and of course, never said no to a good drink.
 But who does, right?
 After the wedding, I wanted to get more serious about making drinks and searched the web for the right cocktail gear.
 I eventually came across the Japanese brand Yukiwa which stood up from the crowd.
 High level of quality, good design, and craftsmanship.
 All the qualities you are used to from Japanese brands.

-Talking with my buddy confirmed that Yukiwa definitely is delivering top quality items and so I decided to buy my first bar essentials by Yukiwa.
+Talking with my buddy confirmed that Yukiwa definitely is delivering top-quality items and so I decided to buy my first bar essentials from Yukiwa.
 Their products are pretty pricey in Europe or the States so I searched the Japanese web for some good places to pick up some bar gear.

 Ordering the items from outside of Japan

 I already wrote a pretty extensive article about ordering items from Japan but I wanted to make a special post solely focused on Bar and Cocktail gear.
 To make things short: Use Fromjapan as your proxy to order the items for you.
 Their rates are the cheapest, their packaging is awesome and they are fast as f… (use my link for sign-up and we’ll both receive a 500¥ present by fromjapan)

 I used their service countless times over the years and have yet to be disappointed.

 Like always, if I discover other worthwhile brands for importing or some better shops I’ll update this post accordingly.
 But for now, Naranja has been my main choice.
 They offer free domestic shipping for orders above 10.500¥